wakatara/harsh/README.md

 prompt on a particular day (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!

+As of `v0.10.6` you can also add a fragment of a habit after `harsh ask` which will then only ask you about that the outcomes for that single habit.
+Taking the example of the `Pullups` habit below, if you had `Pullups: 5/7` in your habit file, typing `harsh ask pul` (or any variations of the habit name's string) will ask you only about the outcome for the unanswered todos for that habit (an oft-requested feature).

 `harsh ask` allows you to pick between `[y/n/s/⏎]` which is yes/no/skip/don't answer right now.
 CTRL-c breaks you out of the ask cycle at any point and